charl024/esp_rs_snake/README.md

 # Led Matrix Snake
 ## Running on an ESP32, written in Rust

 This simple project was a way for me to practice some Rust basics and get the hang of using it in an embedded environment.
-In this case, I used Espressif’s ESP32 since Rust’s ecosystem for ESP32 microcontrollers has matured significantly over the years.
+In this case, I used Espressif’s ESP32 since Rust’s ecosystem for ESP32 microcontrollers has matured significantly over the years and I had experience with programming ESP32s for other projects.
 The Led Matrix Snake takes advantage of esp-idf’s hardware-abstraction libraries to interface with the ESP32’s GPIO pins.
 I used Rust’s `smart_led` crate with a WS2812 LED driver to send Snake game information to an 8×8 LED matrix.

 ### Initial Implementation